 Infrared Radiant Heating

 Infrared radiant heating systems are the least popular type of radiant heating system.
 However, they are still used in some situations.
-Infrared radiant heating uses infrared waves to transfer heat, making them the most efficient type of system.

 In addition: